Rockies vs. Dodgers Probable Starting Pitching - September 26

 Rockies vs. Dodgers Probable Starting Pitchers Today - September 26

-This contest's pitching matchup is set, as the Dodgers will send Bobby Miller (10-4) to the mound, while Chase Anderson (0-6) will answer the bell for the Rockies.
+This contest's pitching matchup is set, as the Dodgers will send Bobby Miller (10-4) to the mound, while Ryan Feltner (2-3) will answer the bell for the Rockies.

 Bet Now: Get the latest odds for this matchup and pitcher props on BetMGM.
 New depositors can use bonus code "GNPLAY" for special offers!